getify/CAF/README.md

 ### Memory Cleanup With `discard()`

-A cancelation token from CAF includes a `discard()` method which can be called at any time to fully unset any internal state in the token to allow proper GC (garbage collection) of any attached resources.
+A cancellation token from CAF includes a `discard()` method which can be called at any time to fully unset any internal state in the token to allow proper GC (garbage collection) of any attached resources.

-When you are sure you're fully done with a cancelation token, it's a good idea to call `discard()` on it, and then unset the variable holding that reference:
+When you are sure you're fully done with a cancellation token, it's a good idea to call `discard()` on it, and then unset the variable holding that reference:

 ```js
 var token = new CAF.cancelToken();